simoncblyth/opticks/notes/issues/shakedown-running-from-expanded-binary-tarball.rst

-5. now OpSnapTest runs, BUT for real usage on GPU cluster have to strictly divide read-only and writeable locations : I suspect Opticks tends to write liberally : test using another user
+5. now OpSnapTest runs, BUT for real usage on GPU cluster have to strictly divide read-only and writeable locations : I suspect Opticks tends to write liberally : test using another user "simon"

+6. how to run tests on GPU cluster ? that requires the build directory and cmake+ctest ? no easy way to "simulate" this, so need to get compiled on sl7